-We have extensive experience in designing, developing and adapting system software such as the operating system, hardware supervisory system as well as programming environment software as an integral aspect of our product portfolio and distributing that software as part of system sales.
-Our software research and development experience includes: operating systems; provision of scalable hardware control RAS infrastructure systems for managing hardware, including power control, monitoring of environmental data and hardware diagnostics; and programming environments, including our own and commercially available compilers, libraries and tools.
+We have extensive experience in designing, developing and adapting system software such as the operating system, hardware supervisory system, data management and analysis as well as programming environment software as an integral aspect of our product portfolio and distributing that software as part of system sales.
+Our software research and development experience includes operating systems; provision of scalable hardware control, reliability, availability and serviceability, or RAS, infrastructure systems for managing hardware, including power control, monitoring of environmental data and hardware diagnostics and programming environments.
+The programming environments include our own and commercially available compilers, communication and scientific libraries as well as a rich suite of application development tools and software for managing and monitoring data storage, tiered data infrastructures and archiving data.